UMAprotocol/UMIPs/UMIPs/umip-170.md

  UTF-8:

 - `assertionId`: The ID of the assertion being disputed.
-- `oaAsserter`: The address of the asserter that made the claim.
+- `ooAsserter`: The address of the asserter that made the claim.

 If the assertion was disputed on any other chain than Ethereum mainnet, additional `childChainId` parameter will be available to identify the chain where the dispute was raised.